 The main difference over last year's iPad 3 / iPad 4 (out of the box) is that iOS 7 makes everything a little cleaner and less obtrusive.
-For instance, the URL bar won't dynamically retreat like it does on the iPhone range, but with 9.7 inches of space to play with, we can't say that we blame it too much.
+For instance, the URL bar won't dynamically retreat like it does on the iPhone range, but with 9.7 inches of space to play with, I can't say that I blame it too much.

 The bar is actually chock-full of functionality in the same way as its Android counterpart, although there's perhaps a spot more relevance to everything that's run with the Air.
 For instance, the reading mode is just a simple icon of text lines in the URL bar, allowing you to easily switch to a more text-friendly mode.